the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Changelog ==

-= 1.0 =
+= 0.1 =
 * Initial release.

 == Upgrade Notice ==
-Please stay current with your WordPress installation, your active theme, and your plugins and especially _The Events Calendar_ and _The Events Calendar PRO_ plugins.
+Please stay current with your WordPress installation, your active theme, and your plugins and especially _The Events Calendar_.